Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

     )
 ```

-9. The next CTE named l_deduped will go through and dedupe the records in the prior CTE (l_stg) using the hash_diff to identify duplicate rows.
-This eliminates duplicates from getting loaded into the permanent raw layer line_item_hist table.
+9. The next CTE named l_deduped will go through and dedupe the records in the l_stg CTE, using the hash_diff to identify duplicate rows.
+This eliminates duplicates from getting loaded into the permanent Raw layer LINE_ITEM_HIST table.
 ``` sql
 ,l_deduped as
     (